 The report primarily focuses on three key issues within the organic industry.

-- Large scale, conventional egg producers house up to 200,000 birds in a single building with small enclosed porches serving as federally-mandated access to outdoor spaces.
+- The unethical and illegal certification of large-scale, conventional egg producers that house up to 200,000 birds in a single building, where small, enclosed porches are allowed to serve as “outdoor access.”

-- Companies are producing hydroponically-grown fruits and vegetables or importing them from other countries, rather than adhering to USDA standards of soil stewardship, which provide superior nutritional value and taste.
+- The unethical certification of companies that are producing hydroponically grown fruits and vegetables, rather than adhering to USDA standards of soil stewardship (which provide superior nutritional value and taste for produce).

-Through its scorecard, The Cornucopia Institute identified wide variances in how organic certifiers interpret regulations.
-The broad variation often works to the benefit of large corporate farms and puts smaller, ethically-run farms at a competitive disadvantage.
+In this report and the accompanying guide, The Cornucopia Institute identifies wide variances in how organic certifiers interpret regulations.
+The broad variation often works to the benefit of large corporate farms and puts smaller, ethically run farms at a competitive disadvantage.

 More Than Money: Family Farmers are Motivated by Passion and Community Involvement

-Small-scale, family farms will have more opportunities to thrive as they — and consumers — are armed with more knowledge, he said.
+The Cornucopia Institute maintains that small-scale, family farms will have more opportunities to thrive as they — and consumers — are armed with more knowledge.

-Kastel also pointed out that he has seen some large farms that operate ethically, but the larger the farm, the more challenging it becomes to remain true to the nature of what organic means for many consumers.
+Burcham also points out there are some large farms that operate ethically.
+But the larger the farm, the more challenging it becomes to remain true to the nature of what organic means for many consumers.